 How to Build a Marketplace With Shopify

 Finally, on to the good stuff.
 There are many interesting marketplace platforms to choose from.
-Why should you use Shopify?
+Why should you use Shopify as a marketplace?

 Shopify also provides access to apps that help you manage and address key pain points.
 It’s also easy to integrate with a Shopify partner such as Flxpoint that has developed solutions to help you manage a Shopify marketplace effectively.